 My blog turned 1!
 This Blogiversary for Ritzy Mom is exciting, and a celebration like this needs Funfetti cupcakes!
 This post is a personal one of reflection, gratitude, and hope for the future.

 I also wanted to rediscover myself and push myself to finding something I loved to do.
 I have been a wanderer, a housewife, and stay at home mom for so long that I started forgetting who I was without a career and focus defining me.
+But I have been baking with my Mom since I was a baby, and combining my love of baking and writing led me here.

 And now I look back at this year, and it brings me to tears of joy with how much I’ve experienced and found within myself.
-So before we get to baking Funfetti Cupcakes I’m going to take some to get personal.
+So before we get to baking Funfetti Cupcakes I’m going to take some time to get personal.

 My Mother worked 3 jobs while also getting her PhD to give my sister and I a private school education at a time when we barely had money for bills.
 She did this without complaining, and even got my sister and I to volunteer for years to help those in need.
 To all of the single moms out there, you make a difference and you are heroes.

 And the most rewarding thing that has come from this blog is that Bea tells people that she wants to be a Food blogger and stay-at-home mom.
 She wants to give her kids healthy food then make them the best cupcakes, cookies, and croissants to eat for dessert!
 My heart melts when she says stuff like that because when I started this blog, and many moments since, I’ve felt down times where I want to be looked up to by my kids.
 I have always wanted them to think of me as accomplished, as successful, as bold, independent, and in charge of my own destiny.
 And I want them to think of me that way because I want them to see that they can do anything they set their minds to and they can be anyone they want to be.
-As many homemakers would relate, you don’t always feel accomplished or respected when you don’t have a real job or you don’t contribute financially to your household.

 I don’t know where Ritzy Mom will be in another year, but I can’t wait to find out.
 Thank you for supporting this blog and cheers to the future!